carlos-lopez-garces/carlos-lopez-garces.github.io/_posts/2020-02-07-ray-tracing-in-one-weekend.markdown

 ![](/assets/2020-02-07-ray-tracing-in-one-weekend/27.png)
 {: style="text-align: center;"}

-- ***Cylinder of length 1:*** The problem with sampling a unit sphere is that the resulting direction is biased towards the normal and that ***grazing angles*** are produced with very low probability.
+- ***Cylinder of length 1:*** the problem with sampling a unit sphere is that the resulting direction is biased towards the normal and that ***grazing angles*** are produced with very low probability.
 Sampling a cylinder produces a more uniform result.
 The result is evident near the contact point of the spheres: it is darker in the unit sphere case because more rays will bounce in the direction of the normal and are bound to hit the other surface and bounce back, and with each bounce there's more absorption; it is lighter in the cylinder case because more rays escape towards the background at grazing angles, without hitting the other surface. ***This is supposed to be the correct way to render diffuse surfaces according to the Lambert model.***

 ![](/assets/2020-02-07-ray-tracing-in-one-weekend/28.png)
 {: style="text-align: center; padding-bottom: 15px;"}